browserengineering/book/book/chrome.md

         # ...
 ```

-The next step is to figure out what links or other elements are at
+The next step is to figure out what links or other elements are at that
-that location.
-To do that, we need search through the tree of layout
+location.
+To do that, we need to search through the tree of layout objects:
-objects:

 ``` {.python indent=8}
 # ...